petrbouchal/statnisluzba-systemizace/README.md

 Data currently available from 2018 to 2022.

-For more info on data on public servant see [recent report](https://idea.cerge-ei.cz/zpravy/statni-zamestnanci-a-urednici-kde-pracuji-a-za-kolik) and [related repo](https://github.com/dan-bart/urednici_2021), plus an [older overview of available sources](https://petrbouchal.xyz/urednici/).
+For more info on data on public servants see [recent report](https://idea.cerge-ei.cz/zpravy/statni-zamestnanci-a-urednici-kde-pracuji-a-za-kolik) and [related repo](https://github.com/dan-bart/urednici_2021), plus an [older overview of available sources](https://petrbouchal.xyz/urednici/).

-Core organised as a {targets} pipeline, with packages tracked by {renv}, so can be reproduced like so:
+Code organised as a {targets} pipeline, with packages tracked by {renv}, so can be reproduced like so:

 ``` r